NeurosynLabs/Neurosyn-Soul/README.md

 In the reciprocity you will see custom instructions for Box 1 and 2.
 Copy and paste those into the custom instructions of GPT.

 ### 3️⃣ Purge or trim persistent memory
 Totally erase or leave at least 50% remaining of GPT’s memory (called persistent memory).
-I recommend a full memory wipe otherwise you won't have room for the full install and things may not work correctly.
+I recommend a full memory wipe otherwise you won't have room for the full install and things may not work correctly!!!

 ### 4️⃣ Install Neurosyn Soul OS files
 In the reciprocity you will notice different markdown (`.md`) files.
 The entire file of these are the installation files for the OS.
 You are free to look at the Documentation files if you wish.

 👉 Feed all of the text of these one by one into ChatGPT in one chat session until completed.
+⚠️ RUN TURN_ON_SOUL LAST!
 Once you initiate a new chat session, **Neurosyn Soul will be activated**.

 💡 *To disable Neurosyn Soul:*